huskhi/Huffman-Image-Compressor/README.md

 gcc -o huffman huffman.c
 For executing the code enter
 ./huffman
 Replace the image with bmp format image of your choice.
-However, remember to keep the fiel name as "imafe_file.bmp".
+However, remember to keep the file name as "image_file.bmp".
 </pre>

 # References and Acknowledgements